Prohelion/prohelion.github.io/docs/Profinity/Profinity_Version2/Installation/Zip_Installation.md

 ---
-title: Zip Installation (macOS and Unix)
+title: Zip Installation (macOS and Linux)
 ---

-# Installing Profinity On macOS and Unix
+# Installing Profinity On macOS and Linux

 !!! info "Available Profinity Releases"
     Profinity is currently available on [Windows machines](./Windows_Installation.md) as a standard desktop application, for selected [Unix Platforms (including macOS and Linux)](./Zip_Installation.md) and as a [Docker container](./Docker_Installation.md) for Docker enabled environments and Cloud setups.